adjust/dev-docs/docs/web/features/recording/events.md

 You can record revenue associated with an event by setting the `revenue` and `currency` properties on your event instance.
 Use this feature to record revenue-generating actions in your app.

-To set these properties, call the {{ recordMethod }} method and pass the following arguments:
+To set these properties, call the [`trackEvent` method](web-trackEvent-invocation) and pass the following arguments:

 ```{list-table}
 :header-rows: 1